Accounting career opportunities may be divided into four broad areas or scope of practice.

 1. Public Accounting

-These accountants work in CPA firms or individually to provide audit and attestation, tax planning and preparation, and advisory services to their clients.
+Accountants in public practice are working in accounting firms or individually to provide audit and attestation, tax planning and preparation, and advisory services to their clients.

 In CPA firms, new accountants start as accounting or audit staff and work their way up to the junior accountant, senior accountant, supervisor, manager, and partner positions.
 After gaining enough experience, they may also start a public accounting firm of their own.